ejrgilbert/whamm/README.md

 In order to run the tests, a WebAssembly interpreter must be configured.
 The supported interpreters are:
 1. the Wizard engine interpreter. https://github.com/titzer/wizard-engine/tree/master
-   - Note that the Wizard interpreter does not run on Macs (yet...), so the Wasm reference interpreter will need to be configured in this context.
 2. the Wasm reference interpreter. https://github.com/WebAssembly/spec/tree/main/interpreter

 **How to build the [Wizard GH project]() to acquire these binaries:**